Frequently Asked Questions

 Advanced BioRecovery Solutions, an ABRA and NIDS certified company, exercises strict procedures and protocols to ensure proper cleanup and disposal of biohazard waste.
 We place client, employee and community safety at the forefront of this complex and involved recovery and disposal process.

-The State of Florida requires all bio recovery companies register with the State and pass stringent inspections to meet strict standards around generating and transporting bio hazardous waste.
-A company or individual who uses a bio recovery company that is not properly permitted may assume liability for mishandled biohazard waste collected and transported by that bio recovery company.
+The State of Florida requires all bio recovery companies register with the state and pass stringent inspections to meet strict standards governing the generation and transportation of biohazardous waste.
+A company or individual who uses a bio recovery company that is not properly permitted and/or who mishandles biohazard waste generated at a property could be exposed to liability.
+Always ask for copies of the bio recovery company’s Florida Department of Health Permits and the Disposal Manifest issued by the licensed biomedical waste processing plant post-processing.

 - Am I living in a meth-contaminated home?
 Am I driving a meth-contaminated vehicle?
 Can I be harmed by meth contamination?